 Besides the exact time, data and location (where and when the photo was taken) attackers learn about your device due to metadata.
 They can estimate how valuable your photo equipment is.
 Furthermore, they can gather information about your smartphone and may learn about unpatched security vulnerabilities in the OS of your device.

 So far we talked about metadata like Exif data or GPS data.
 However, attackers can also process visible information in a photo.
-This information includes approximate daytime (e.g. in the morning, in the evening), season (e.g. vegetation, snow, clothing) and position of the photographer/camera.
-Faces and gestures of photographed individuals reveal more information like relationships and moods.
+This information includes:

-Even a single photo without visible persons and without metadata can reveal dozens of reference points, so that attackers can locate where the photo was taken.
+Even a single photo without visible people and without metadata embedded can reveal dozens of reference points, so that attackers can locate where the photo was taken.
 Several real examples:

 - A photo showing a flower box on a balcony was sufficient to pinpoint the exact apartment (floor, location in the apartment building) of the photographer within 30 minutes.
 In addition to the photo, we knew the name of the city where the building was located (24,000 inhabitants).